Denzy7/cpython-lite/README.md

 `cmake -S . -B <out-of-tree-build-directory> -Dpyver=<python-version-using>`
 e.g.
 `cmake -S . -B <out-of-tree-build-directory> -Dpyver=3.9.4`

+Patch posixmodule.c if you will be compiling on MinGW (Linux):
+`patch -u Python-<pyver>/Modules/posixmodule.c -i config/posixmodule-<pyver>.patch`

+If on Windows, adjust `Modules/posixmodule.c` to include the few lines in `config/posixmodule-<pyver>.patch`

+Windows users need to also specify `-G "MinGW Makefiles"`.
+Please note the location where you extracted MinGW and add `<LOCATION>/bin` to your path as environment variable. `<LOCATION>/bin` should contain `mingw32-make.exe`

 This checks if valid configuration files are available for the system you want to build for.
 Check for valid config files in the [configs directory](config/)